NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox disappears two frames sooner
     - First hitbox frame made a mid, untechable bounce like frames 2 to the end
     - TODO: resolve all the above
+- RBA(B) follo-wup removed
 - RA changed to be running shuriken throw
 - GRKnJ
     - Bounce changed to be closer
     - Travels one frame faster
+    - Recovers faster so she can get an OTG hit on missed tech (actionable on frame 55 from 64)
 - 4Z disabled

 #### Cosmetic